Sunrise (1926 film): Production

-The film was shot on location at the Avon Dam near Bargo with interiors at the studios of Australasian Films in Bondi.
-F. Stuart Whyte began directing but left Australia during shooting for unknown reasons.
+The film was shot on location in June 1925 at the Avon Dam near Bargo with interiors at the studios of Australasian Films in Bondi.
+There was also location work at Burraragong Valley.

+F. Stuart Whyte, who had been imported by Australasian Films to direct Painted Daughters, began directing the movie.
+However he left Australia during shooting for unknown reasons.
 He was replaced by Longford, who had recently contracted to Australasian Films.
+(Longford would direct the third Australasian Films movie, The Pioneers.)